 Breedlove became a sales representative for Malone and relocated to Denver, where she also married her husband, Charles Joseph Walker, a St. Louis newspaperman.
 Soon after, she began selling her own hair-growing formula developed specifically for African American women.

 Breedlove renamed herself "Madam C.J.
-Walker," heavily promoted her products, and established beauty schools, salons, training facilities across America.
+Walker," heavily promoted her products, and established beauty schools, salons, and training facilities across America.
 She died a famous millionaire and is today considered to be one of the founders of the African American hair-care and cosmetics industry.

 4. DR. SHIRLEY JACKSON